 Staff members must not use the device in any way which would violate the school's terms of acceptable use, as set out in appendix 3.

 Work devices must be used solely for work activities.

-If staff have any concerns over the security of their device, they must seek advice from the executive assistant or IT Support team.
+If staff have any concerns over the security of their device, they must seek advice from OLOL IT Department.

 10. How the school will respond to issues of misuse